Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 A German poultry breeder also considered them as the forebears of crested hens, as well as one of the oldest crested breeds.

 The Pavlovskaya chickens came from the village of Pavlovo, located about 200 miles east of Moscow next to the Oka River.
-Interestingly, people know this village because of its annual tradition of holding goose-fighting contests.
+Interestingly, the village is known for its annual tradition of holding goose-fighting contests.

 By the 1800s, the breed was gaining popularity.
 People often labeled it as the highest standard of beauty in chickens and regarded it as Russia’s national chicken breed.
 They entered it into contests such as the 1906 Russian Agricultural and Trade Poultry Exhibition

-Despite its rising popularity, it soon petered out to near extinction in the late 1800s when foreign chicken breeds became more popular.
+Despite its rising popularity, the breed nearly became extinct in the late 1800s when foreign chicken breeds became more popular.
 By 1899, people found no traces even of the breed in Moscow and even Pavlovo where it used to be widely bred.

 To save the breed, farmers cross-bred the fertile rooster with genetically similar hens.
 Farmers also bred back the offspring with the father, saving the authenticity of the Pavlovskaya breed.